World Wrestling Council: Pinnacle (1980s)

 Capitol Sports Promotions began touring all over the island, and with the golden era of boxing in Puerto Rico limited only to Ponce and the metropolitan area of Puerto Rico, Capitol Sports Promotions took their shows to many, inner country towns where people were not used to seeing live in-ring sports events.
 As a result, Capitol's shows usually filled the smaller town arenas.

+CSP also benefited from collaborations, including a talent exchange agreement with Mario Savoldi's International Championship Wrestling (ICW).

 During one specific stretch, CSP sold out a 30,000 venue at Bayamón during 13 consecutive shows.
-High profile wrestlers were winning in the range of $3,000–5,000 per weekend.
+High-profile wrestlers were winning in the range of $3,000–5,000 per weekend.

 In 1983, Rickin Sánchez had taken over as Capitol's main promoter, as well as becoming one of the organization's broadcasters on the television shows.
 He was joined by the already retired Savinovich.
 Some time later, Sánchez (and his production company R & F Television) left the production of Superestrellas de la Lucha Libre due to some disagreements with the ownership of WWC.
 After these events, Savinovich became the main host of the programs.

 The World Wrestling Council was a member National Wrestling Alliance from 1979 until 1987.

-As the market remained a lucrative and “hot territory” within the organization, the presence of the NWA World Heavyweight Championship became ubiquitous in large events, predominantly represented by perennial headliner Ric Flair.
-On January 6, 1983, Colón defeated the latter to complete an unofficial run with the belt, retaining momentum afterwards and being ranked in Pro Wrestling Illustrated's “Top 10” throughout 1984.
+As the market remained a lucrative and "hot territory" within the organization, the presence of the NWA World Heavyweight Championship became ubiquitous in large events, predominantly represented by perennial headliner Ric Flair.
+On January 6, 1983, Colón defeated the latter to complete an unofficial run with the belt, retaining momentum afterwards and being ranked in Pro Wrestling Illustrated's "Top 10" throughout 1984.

 Death of Bruiser Brody (1988)

 On July 16, 1988, American star Bruiser Brody was stabbed at the locker room of the Juan Ramon Loubriel Stadium in Bayamón, prior to a show.
 Brody died from the stab wounds later on that night.
-The man who stabbed him was fellow wrestler and booker José Huertas-González, known as Invader I. Apparently, the two men had a real-life feud that led to a confrontation in the locker room, that concluded with Brody receiving stab wounds to his chest and stomach.
+The man who stabbed him was fellow wrestler and booker José Huertas-González, known as Invader I. The two men had a real-life feud that led to a confrontation in the locker room that concluded with Brody receiving stab wounds to his chest and stomach.
 The only one to witness the series of events that ended in the death was WWC wrestler Tony Atlas.
-Atlas said he saw both men enter the shower area of the locker room (nobody actually heard the argument nor saw the actual fight and stabbing).
-As Tony looked over to Carlos Colón, he then heard sounds and (Atlas claimed) he saw Brody hunched over with González brandishing a bloody knife about to finish Brody off.
-Tony and Carlos rushed to break it up along with several angry wrestlers.
+Atlas said he saw both men enter the shower area of the locker room (nobody actually heard or saw what went on in the shower).
+Atlas claims he looked over to Carlos Colón, and then heard sounds and saw Brody hunched over with González brandishing a bloody knife about to finish Brody off.
+Atlas and Colón rushed to keep them apart along with several angry wrestlers.

 After Brody's death, and the negative publicity that followed, WWC went through some difficult years.
 Mr. Jose Huertas-Gonzalez was acquitted by a jury after he testified in his own defense, and claimed self-defense.
-The witnesses who were supposed to testify about the murder did not show up claiming that they did not get their summons until after the trial was over.
+The witnesses who were supposed to testify about the murder claimed that they did not get their summons until after the trial was over.